steinwurf/cpuid/README.rst

 cpuid is a C++ library for CPU dispatching.
 Currently the project can detect the following CPU capabilities:

-- Available instruction sets checked for x86: FPU, MMX, SSE, SSE2, SSE3, SSSE3,
+- Instruction sets detected on x86: FPU, MMX, SSE, SSE2, SSE3, SSSE3,
-  SSE 4.1, SSE 4.2, PCLMULQDQ and AVX
+  SSE 4.1, SSE 4.2, PCLMULQDQ, AVX
-- Available instruction sets checked for ARM: NEON
+- Instruction sets detected on ARM: NEON

 License
 -------
 cpuid license is based on the BSD License.
-Please refer to LICENSE.rst file for more details.
+Please refer to the LICENSE.rst file for more details.

 Platforms
 ---------
 We have tested cpuid on various versions of Windows, Linux and Mac.
 We run automated tests on x86 and ARM architectures with different compilers like g++, clang and Microsoft Visual Studio.

 You can see the status by selecting the cpuid project on the `Steinwurf buildbot page <http://buildbot.steinwurf.dk:12344/>`_.